 Gilgamesh was the fifth king of Uruk, a Sumerian city-state in ancient Mesopotamia (present-day Iraq, in the Middle East), around 2500 BC.
-He is the central character in the Epic of Gilgamesh, which is the most complete piece of Babylonian literature and the first epic in history.
+Several centuries after his reign, he was immortalized as the central character in the Epic of Gilgamesh, which is the most complete piece of Babylonian literature and mankind's oldest epic.

 The Epic of Gilgamesh was the basic archetype for nearly all epic stories that came after, including literature, movies, and video games, especially role-playing games.